sara-nl/spiderdocs/source/Pages/compute_on_spider.rst

 CPU jobs
 ========

 * For regular jobs we advise to always only use 1 node per job script i.e., ``-N 1``.
-If you need multi-node job execution, consider better an HPC facility.
+If you need multi-node job execution, consider using an HPC facility.
 * On :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` we provide **8000 MB RAM per core**.

   * This means that your memory requirements can be specified via the number of cores *without* an extra directive for memory